Bence7661/Serious_Tasks_QoL_Pack/README.md

 No manual patching needed.
 Scripts will check if you have any of the below mods installed and will auto patch if the mod.
 - New levels 0.53 (2023.07.25)
 - Disabled `G.A.M.M.A.
 Psy Fields in the North`.
+- PDA Back button integrated thanks to @monstercatty a.k.a. cXy

 # MCM Options
 - Standalone **The Job Can Wait** had MCM options.
 These can still be found under MCM -> **The Job Can Wait**.